j-vinnal/hotel-management/README.md

 ## Design and Styling

 - **Bootstrap**: The application uses Bootstrap for styling and responsive design.
-This ensures a consistent and modern look across different devices and screen sizes.

 - **Design Inspiration**:
   - The homepage design is inspired by [cityboxhotels.com](https://www.cityboxhotels.com).